 Resting on the banks of the Mississippi, La Crosse was established during the mid 1800s and is steeped in history.
 This part of Wisconsin is referred to as God's Country due to its towering bluffs, the mighty river and picturesque beauty.
 In the heart of the city is Historic Downtown La Crosse which is listed on the National Register of Historic Places and is a joy to stroll around.
 You'll enjoy this charming area of the city as part of your tour today.

-"A wonderful river community that has still has the charm of a small community .One can go boating on the river, and there are lots of interesting shops.
+"A wonderful river community that still has the charm of a small community .One can go boating on the river, and there are lots of interesting shops.
 The food was classic Midwest.
 One gets a profound sense of town life in middle America, especially pre-1950s."

 Your tour today includes a stop at the Pottery Place District where you'll be able to stroll around the antique stores, gift shops and eateries.
 This is followed by a visit to the Sheldon Theatre; the country's first city-owned theatre, which showcases the best in arts and entertainment from Minnesota's heartland and beyond.
 You'll end the day at the Bush and Main Street Shopping District where you'll be able pop into the historic St James Hotel, view local art exhibits or visit the Native-American store.